A MiddleWeb Blog

 The bottom line, I think, is for every teacher in a co-teaching environment to do what it takes to maintain the commitment, passion and energy required to keep communication flowing and make learning matter.

-Laurie and I are looking forward to your connections, questions, comments, and contributions as we continue our journey together.
+Looking forward to your connections, questions, comments, and contributions as we continue our journey together.
 What would you add to my list of critical discussion topics?